excerpts from

 you re-establish quick contact with your tiller.

-If the boat should gybe accidentally, try at least to make
+If the boat should gybe accidentally, try at least to

 into the